joshbrew/ScaleSpaceSynth/README.md

 ### THIS FORK

-This is a heavily optimized fork to push the framerates, improve memory/threading usage, and enables additional audiovisual fx and control with all that free CPU time.
-Just load a song, enable continuous randomization, and chill.
+This is a music visualizing heavily optimized fork to push the framerates, improve memory/threading usage, and enables additional audiovisual fx and control with all that free CPU time.

+Just click the Audio Menu, load a song, enable continuous randomization, and chill.

+I get easily 100-300FPS based on worker turnaround, when up close it chugs but rarely dips below 30-60FPS on a decent machine with hundreds of thousands of particles.
+There are several configurable performance modes for resolution and adaptive culling.

+There is plenty of room for more VFX and a semi pluggable system you can add more effects into via a registry.
+We provided a few dozen effects for a trippy retro look.
+It could be expanded greatly now.

 ## [Try this version (click me)](https://scalespacemusic.netlify.app/)